-The ability to view and interact the network assets by layers, and now the ability to import and export different layers gives iBISS® users a new level of flexibility and ease of use, allowing data import/export processes to be streamlined and greatly reducing the turnaround time.
+The ability to view and interact with the network assets by layers and now the ability to import and export different layers gives iBISS® users a new level of flexibility and ease of use, allowing data import/export processes to be streamlined and greatly reducing the turnaround time.

 Especially in environments where multiple design and construction partners are working on the network and updates need to be imported / exported quickly, this new feature allows teams to collaborate at the simple click of a button.

 At IMMCO, we’re always looking for ways to innovate and bring intelligent solutions to the cable and telecom world.
 Increasing the amount of automation and providing iBISS® users with more self-configurable functionalities are the next steps we’re looking to take.

 About the Author

 Pictured: Sunil Kumar, CTO, IMMCO Inc

 Sunil Kumar is the CTO at IMMCO Inc. He has been in the company’s leadership team for over a decade, bringing with him over 18 years of combined experience in software and telecom engineering.